 How to use these maps

 Use the zoom and search functions to explore the map.
 Click on an area in the map to view additional information.
-Change maps by clicking on the tab at the bottom.
+Change maps by clicking on the tab at the top.
 The colour shading indicates different rates of intentional self-harm hospitalisations, with darker shades indicating a higher rate.

 For the best experience, use Chrome, Edge or Firefox browsers.
 For more information on browser compatibility, see Supported browsers.